LeNomDesFleurs/Laminaria/README.md

 ## ⛳️ Flags

--p --port <number> let you set the midi channel at startup
+-c --channel <number> let you set the midi channel at startup

 ## 👩🏿‍💻 Hack it